-In these passages is the account of Ezra, who was a descendent of Aaron, returning from Babylon to Jerusalem.
+In this daily Bible reading is the account of Ezra, who was a descendent of Aaron, returning from Babylon to Jerusalem.
 Ezra was a scribe skilled in the law of Moses.
 Evidently, the King of Persia knew Ezra.
 The King approved Ezra’s return with a fairly large group of Jewish people.

 God had orchestrated the King’s support.
 God had also selected Ezra to lead the group in restoring the Temple worship in Jerusalem.
 Ezra was well prepared for his assignment.
 The Bible says, “Ezra had set his heart to study the law of the Lord and to practice it, and to teach God’s statutes and ordinances in Israel.”